SamFeig/WPILIB-Files/README.md

 # WPILIB-Files
 External librarys needed for FRC robot code development (Steps are writen for Mac but should be almost identical on Windows)

-1) Copy these files to the folder ~/USER/wpilib/java/current/lib
+1) Copy all files to the folder ~/USER/wpilib/java/current/lib

 2) In Eclipse, navigate to Project/Properties/Java Build Path